haroldjose30/AJWeather/README.md

 Extras:
 - Show the weather icon in each cell (download and cache it.
 Do not bundle it in the App)
-- Add a search bar to enable search of weather info for any city.
+- Add a search bar to enable the search of weather info for any city.
 - Store the city information for situations where there is not connection
 - Add a detailed view for each city, clicking on a stored city would